auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Say we want to send one letter from A-E, five choices.
 We can ask: is the letter after 'C'?
 If yes, we know the letter is D or E. Let's say the letter is 'E,' then we can ask if the letter is before 'E', no, the letter is 'E' (if no then the letter must be 'D').
 If the answer is no to the question of is the letter after 'C', our new shortened list is A, B, C. We can repeat the process, asking if the middle letter is before the letter meant.
 So, is the letter before 'B', no, so the only letter after 'B' is 'C', our answer.

 By asking this yes or no question about the middle letter we can quickly dismiss half of the answers.
 If we know the intended letter is on one half of either side of the letter we don't have to bother with the other half.
 Each time we ask a question, we divide up the possible answers into two groups.
-Mathematically, dividing up input repeatedly is a [logarithmic](https://en.wikipedia.org/wiki/Logarithm) operation.
+Mathematically, dividing up input repeatedly is a [logarithmic](https://en.wikipedia.org/wiki/Logarithm) (log base 2) operation.

 A part of this is to explain that how information is stored, shared, and processed has calculable limitations.
 We can send information very efficiently and accurately or inefficiently with many errors.
 There are boundaries on how fast we can send a piece of information which is to say how fast a receiver can remove uncertainty.